 Edge Application API support

-Before looking at the APIs that are exposed to the Edge Applications, let’s have a look at two types of applications that can be deployed on the Edge Node.
+There are two types of applications that can be deployed on the Edge Node:

-- Producer Application: OpenNESS Producer application is an edge compute application that provides services to other applications running on the edge compute platform.
-E.g. Location Services, Mapping Services, Transcoding Services, etc.
+- Producer Application: The OpenNESS Producer application is an edge compute application that provides services to other applications running on the edge compute platform (location services, mapping services, transcoding services, etc.)

-- Consumer Application: OpenNESS Consumer application is an edge compute application that serves end users traffic directly.
-E.g. CDN App, Augmented Reality App, VR Application, Infotainment Application, etc. Pre-existing cloud applications that do not intend to call the EAA APIs but would like to serve the users (without any changes to the implementation) on the edge also fall into this category.
+- Consumer Application: The OpenNESS Consumer application is an edge compute application that serves end users traffic directly (CDN App, Augmented Reality App, VR Application, Infotainment Application, etc.).
+Pre-existing cloud applications that do not intend to call the EAA APIs but would like to serve the users (without any changes to the implementation) on the edge also fall into this category.